 On 1 April 2015, the Swiss Federal Council formally decided to revise the DPA.
-This process is still ongoing, though it is now nearing completion.
-The overarching aim of the ongoing reform of the DPA is - among others - to lay the foundations for Switzerland's ratification of the modernised Council of Europe Convention for the Protection of Individuals with regard to Automatic Processing of Personal Data (Convention 108) and, where necessary in the context of the further development of the Schengen/Dublin acquis, the adaptation of the DPA to the GDPR (see Section X, for more details).
+The overarching aim of the reform of the DPA (and the corresponding ordinances) is - among others - to lay the foundations for Switzerland's ratification of the modernised Council of Europe Convention for the Protection of Individuals with regard to Automatic Processing of Personal Data (Convention 108) and, where necessary in the context of the further development of the Schengen/Dublin acquis, the adaptation of the DPA to the GDPR (see Section X for more details).